wjlan/flasky/README.md

 # Flasky!

-An Flask server we'll build day-by-day to handle requests about dogs and cats!
+An Flask server we'll build day-by-day to handle requests about breakfast, the greatest meal of the day!